wurmlab/SBC361-programming-in-R/2017/practical2.md

 We can make the transition from the wide format of `helianthus_data` to the long format described above using a nested loop.
 But first, let us create an empty matrix, which we will eventually fill with our new values.

 #### Q14-A. Create an empty matrix, called `long_data`.
 This matrix must have 3 columns and 30 rows (the number 30 comes from the fact that we have five strains at six time points each).
-Name the columns `c("Strain", "Time", "Count")`.
+Name the columns `c("strain", "time", "count")`.

 With this empty matrix created, we can move on to the next part of the problem - populating it with values.
 We want to look at each of the elements of helianthus_data one after the other, using a nested loop.
 The basic structure of this nested loop is as follows: